On-device Training: A First Overview on Existing Systems: Performance Gains of On-device Training Systems

-\fakepar{MiniLearn} The authors repeat experiments on each use case 30 times and report the average training time using MiniLearn with a different number of data samples, from 100 to 600 samples.
-The more samples used, the more time cost.
-For example, when using 100 samples to retrain models, the training tasks $10 \pm 0.2 s$, $8 \pm 0.2 s$, and $6 \pm 0.2 s$ on KWS, CIFAR, and WISDM-HAR, respectively. while the time prolongs to $56 \pm 0.1 s$, $40 \pm 0.2 s$ and $30 \pm 0.3 s$ when using 600 samples.
+Accelerating the training speed of ML models is crucial for enabling quicker experimentation and reducing both computational costs and energy use.
+Low-constraint devices, such as smartphones, are expected to run multiple processes to provide a good user experience.
+Meanwhile, they feature limited computational power and battery life.
+Quick model training boosts user experience by supporting online model updates and instant decision-making, independent of other functionalities.
+Training acceleration is another gain from on-device training.
+With efficiency optimization, on-device training systems markedly improve the training speed compared to baselines.
+In particular, Mandheling~\cite{Mandheling} increases the converge speed over 10$\times$.

-\fakepar{Mandheling} The authors measure the training time of Mandheling on VGG-11~\cite{simonyan2014very}, ResNet-18~\cite{he2016deep}, LetNet~\cite{lecun1998gradient} and InceptionV3~\cite{szegedy2016rethinking}.
+\fakepar{Low-constraint devices} Mandheling, Melon, MDLdroidLite, and ElasticTrainer involve the assessment of training acceleration.
+In Mandheling, the authors measure the training time of Mandheling on VGG-11~\cite{simonyan2014very}, ResNet-18~\cite{he2016deep}, LetNet~\cite{lecun1998gradient} and InceptionV3~\cite{szegedy2016rethinking}.
 Baselines are based on MNN~\cite{jiang2020mnn} and TFLite~\cite{li2020tensorflow}.
 Concretely, four baselines are used in the evaluation.
-(1) MNN-FP32: the Floating Point 32-bit-based training method of MNN.(2) MNN-INT: the Integer 8-bit-based training method based on MNN.
+(1) MNN-FP32: the Floating Point 32-bit-based training method of MNN.
+(2) MNN-INT: the Integer 8-bit-based training method based on MNN.
 (3) MNN-FP32-GPU: the Floating Point 32-bit-based training method on mobile GPU through the OpenCL backend.
-(4)TFLite-FP32:the Floating Point 32-bit-based-based training method provided by TFLite.
+(4) TFLite-FP32:the Floating Point 32-bit-based-based training method provided by TFLite.
 In the single-device scenario, compared to MNN-FP32, Mandheling takes between $5.05\times$ to $6.27\times$ less time for convergence with a small loss in accuracy (1.9\% - 2.7\%).
 In contrast to MNN-INT8, Mandheling reaches the same accuracy and spends $3.55\times$ less time.
 In a federated learning (FL) scenario, the authors measure Mandheling with training datasets FEMNIST~\cite{reddi2020adaptive} and CIFAR-100.
-In addition, they apply a federated learning simulation platform~\cite{yang2021characterizing} and two baselines that use the traditional FL protocol FedAvg~\cite{mcmahan2017communication}: FloatFL and Int8FL.
+In addition, they apply an FL simulation platform~\cite{yang2021characterizing} and two baselines that use the traditional FL protocol FedAvg~\cite{mcmahan2017communication}: FloatFL and Int8FL.
 Mandheling uses $5.25\times$ and $10.75\times$ less time to converge on FEMNIST and CIFAR-100, respectively.